ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-Lets have look at the key aspects of this initial mutation.
-The mutation is called `addAssetToWatchlist` and adds a single `Asset` to the users watchlist by passing in the `symbol`.
+Let's have a look at the key aspects of this initial mutation.
+The mutation is called `addAssetToWatchlist` and adds a single `Asset` to the user's watchlist by passing in the `symbol`.

 We have some initial validation that ensures that we are logged in and that the asset exists.

-The mutation will at the end return the `Watchlist` type since this is the entity that we have modified.
+The mutation will, in the end, return the `Watchlist` type since this is the entity that we have modified.

 The class itself is annotated with the `ExtendObjectTypeAttribute` and extends the mutation type.
-This allows to have operation type classes per topic which potentially could live in a separate assembly.
+This allows operation-type classes per topic that could potentially live in a separate assembly.

-Since, we are only extending the `Mutation` type we also need to register a mutation type in our schema that we can extend.
+Since, we are only extending the `Mutation` type; we also need to register a mutation type in our schema that we can extend.
 For this head over to the `Program.cs` and add `.AddMutationType()` after `.AddQueryType()`.

 ```csharp
 builder.Services